2023 Travel Guide to Sapporo: The Capital City of Hokkaido, Japan

 Sapporo Travel tips

-- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and freezing winters, when temperatures drop to as low as 20.1 to even as low as -19 Fahrenheit.
+- Sapporo has very extremely hot summers, reaching up to 97 Fahrenheit, and freezing winters, when temperatures drop from as low as 20.1 to even as low as -19 Fahrenheit.
 March to June and September to October have calmer temperatures.
 However, if you’re after the Yuki Matsuri, be prepared to conquer the cold of February.

-- If you visit during the winter, you might notice scattered sands on the icy roads.
+- If you visit during the winter, you might notice scattered sand on the icy roads.
 This is to prevent slippage.
 You can purchase your own bag of sand from the nearby “grit bin” and scatter them as well—it’s a tradition in the snowy city of Sapporo.

 - Sapporo has a strong campaign against smoking, so make sure to avoid smoking in public areas and even in restaurants unless given permission beforehand.
 Signs that are dedicated to smoking have signs that indicate that they are, so be on the lookout for those.

 Important Contact Info for Tourists